<img height="1" width="1" src="https://www.facebook.com/tr?id=806477592798641&ev=PageView&noscript=1"/>

 Simple solutions to benefit energy use

-For one of Ontario’s craft brewers, Cowbell Brewing Co., adding ceiling fans in their barn-style brewhouse reduced their heating and cooling load by a full 20%.
+For one of Ontario’s craft brewers, Cowbell Brewing Co., adding ceiling fans in their barn-style brewhouse reduced their heating and cooling load by 20%.

-With around 160 employees, the company also takes advantage of its operational space by looking for sustainability opportunities in otherwise overlooked places, such as a pollinator and carbon-friendly green roof on top of the facility.
-The green roof also helps with insulating the building and improves stormwater management.
+With around 160 employees, the company also takes advantage of its operational space by looking for sustainability opportunities in otherwise overlooked places, such as a pollinator—and carbon-friendly green roof on top of the facility.
+The green roof also helps with insulating the building and improving stormwater management.

 First steps

 Sustainable solutions for food and beverage processors of any size don’t have to be expensive.
-Providing more or better training to staff and ensuring equipment is working properly goes a long way in reducing energy and water use.
+Providing more or better training to staff and ensuring equipment is working properly can go a long way toward reducing energy and water use.

 Deliberately building a company ethos and goals around specific values is critical.
-It helps get employees on board while showing them their employer takes care of the environment.
+It helps get employees on board while showing them that their employer cares about the environment.

-More targeted investments can then be made, including improvements to facility layouts or incorporating more efficient and effective technologies (such as product sorting equipment using hyperspectral imaging).
+Then, more targeted investments can be made, including improvements to facility layouts or incorporating more efficient and effective technologies (such as product sorting equipment using hyperspectral imaging).

-But while higher-tech options can and do have an impact, the effectiveness still relies on the operator.
+However, while higher-tech options can and do have an impact, their effectiveness still relies on the operator.

 Bring in experts

-There are food sustainability consultants and engineers across the country who work with companies of all sizes to improve environmental and sustainability efficiencies.
+There are food sustainability consultants and engineers nationwide who work with companies of all sizes to improve environmental and sustainability efficiencies.

 Water and electricity efficiency consultants can advise on ways to cut usage.
 Energy audit inspectors will examine areas such as heating, refrigeration and cooling systems, facility processes, equipment and infrastructure.
 If it uses electricity, it will be part of the audit.